USS Anzio (CVE-57): Gilbert and Marshall Islands

-At 5 a.m. on the morning of 20 November, the bombardment of Makin began, commencing the first major U.S. thrust into the central Pacific.
-Just 76 hours later, Tarawa and Makin had both been captured.
+At 05:00 on 20 November, the bombardment of Makin began, marking the first major U.S. thrust into the central Pacific.
 Coral Seas aircraft aided the operation, providing close air support and bombing Japanese positions.
+The inexperience of the aircrews was evident, with little of the air-ground coordination that would become a characteristic in later American amphibious operations.
+Furthermore, the three escort carriers of Carrier Division 24 were plagued by accidents that killed four airmen and six deck personnel and caused the loss of sixteen aircraft.

 With the islands secured, U.S. naval forces began retiring, but Carrier Division 24 stayed behind to suppress pockets of resistance.
-On 24 November, the Japanese submarine fired a set of four Type 95 torpedoes towards the broadside of the unsuspecting task force.
-Two of the torpedoes narrowly missed Coral Sea, but one torpedo hit Liscome Bay, setting off its munitions stores and blowing apart the entire stern of the carrier.
-The tremendous explosion sent debris hurtling onto the surrounding ships, including Coral Sea, where a sailor reported being hit by a fire extinguisher.
-Liscome Bay sank in only 23 minutes, with the ultimate loss of 702 men, including Rear Admiral Mullinix.
+On 24 November, the Japanese Kaidai-type submarine fired a set of four Type 95 torpedoes towards the side of the unsuspecting task force.
+Two of the torpedoes narrowly missed Coral Sea, but one torpedo hit Liscome Bay at 05:10, setting off her munitions stores and blowing apart the entire stern of the carrier.
+The tremendous explosion sent debris hurtling onto the surrounding ships, including Coral Sea, which was 2200 yds off her port beam.
+Coral Seas navigation officer estimated that debris was shot up to 1 mi high, while one of her sailors reported being hit by a fire extinguisher originating from Liscome Bay.
+Twenty-three minutes later, Liscome Bay slipped beneath the waves.
+Coral Seas War History describes her crew standing in "stunned silence", staring at the empty waters where Carrier Division 24's flagship once was.

-On 28 November, Coral Sea left the Gilbert Islands.
-The initial combat performance of the Casablanca-class carriers had been inauspicious.
-Of the 71 aircraft that Carrier Division 24 had been brought to the front, 20 aircraft had been lost with the sinking of Liscome Bay.
-The inexperienced air crews paid a heavy toll in accidents, which had written-off a further 16 aircraft, cumulatively killing 4 crewmen and 6 deck personnel.
-Only one aircraft had been lost in combat, an Avenger from Coral Sea which had strayed too close to the explosion of an ammunition dump.
-She returned to Pearl Harbor on 5 December, where she took on passengers and aircraft to ferry back to the West Coast.
-She departed on 8 December, arriving at Alameda, California on 14 December.
-There, she replenished her aircraft, putting back to sea on 22 December.
-She arrived back in Pearl Harbor on 28 December, where she rejoined Carrier Division 24, with replacing Liscome Bay, and Rear Admiral Ralph E. Davison newly in command.
-There, she prepared for the impending assault on Kwajalein.